IBM/itaa-docs/docs/multi-tenant/itaa-data-privacy.md

-# IBM IT Architect Assistant Privacy Statement Version 1.0
+# IBM IT Architect Assistant Multi-tenant Cloud Service Privacy Statement Version 1.0

-In order to provide access and authorization to the IT Architect Assistant tool, Personal Information, such as name and email address, are collected.
-This Personal Information is  collected only to:
+The IBM IT Architect Assistant Multi-tenant Cloud Service maintains a privacy statement and data privacy policy in line with IBM's general statements: [IBM Privacy Statement](https://www.ibm.com/privacy) and [IBM Data Privacy Policy](https://www.ibm.org/responsibility/reports-and-policies?_ga=2.61781164.1010051121.1640703209-373155829.1638818877#dataPrivacy).
+Access and authorization to the IT Architect Assistant Multi-tenant Cloud Service, is via an IBMid (see Your Account in IBM Privacy Statement).
+The Personal Information associated with your IBMid is only to:

 - Enable communication with individuals who are users of the tool.
 - Enable collaboration between parties that explicitly share or copy assets.